 Research in the Department of Organisation, Work and Technology sets the agenda for debate in key issues such as human resource management and employment relations; ethics, sustainability and management; information, technology and society; management, organisations and society; and leadership organisations and society.

 Staff in the department are drawn from a range of backgrounds including human geography, human resource management, organisation studies, history, philosophy, and sociology.
 Our interdisciplinary community brings humanities and wider social science perspectives into management research – something that’s widely acknowledged as crucial in reshaping management research and education.

 During your PhD, you will be part of a fantastic research environment including our extensive library facilities and electronic resources.
 We also run a strong seminar series and workshops to encourage collaboration and cross-fertilization of ideas.
 You will be able to access advanced research training courses run by the Economic and Social Research Council-funded North West Social Science Doctoral Training Partnership (NWSSDTP).

 As a PhD student you will be appointed two subject experts/supervisors to help guide you through the process of researching and writing your thesis.
-Your PhD will be awarded on successful completion of your thesis, including a defence of your work at a viva examination.
+In addition to your thesis, an oral examination will form an integral part of the assessment of your doctoral research.

 We may ask you to provide a recognised English language qualification, dependent upon your nationality and where you have studied previously.